Indatus/gopher/README.md

 The `call:single` command can be used to run a single batch of calls that share the same call script.
 It requires two arguments:

 1. A comma-separated list of phone numbers to call
-2. The local path to the call script
+2. The local path to the call script relative to the `callbot` executable

 ```
 $ ./callbot call:single 5551234567,5551234561,5551234562 call-scripts/test-script.xml